Get insider access

 5.842%

-The ASUS VG27AQL1A has disappointing black uniformity.
+The black uniformity is disappointing.
 There's significant clouding throughout, and backlight bleed near the top and bottom right corners.
-The uniformity is worse with local dimming enabled because there's more blooming around the center cross as large zones are turned on.
+The uniformity is worse with local dimming enabled because there's more blooming around bright objects on dark backgrounds.

 6.4